dgzlopes/pulpocon/README.md

 });
 ```

+> NOTE: If you are using docker, you need to mount the `customers.json` file.
+You can do that by adding the following flag to the docker command: `-v $(pwd)/customers.json:/customers.json`.

 That way, we will pick a random customer from the list of customers.
 Then, rerun the script.

 If you check the logs of the QuickPizza service, you should see that the customer id that we attach to every log line is changing all the time.